438 Bike Helmets Given Away At 2017 Lansing Lids For Kids!

 In 2015, bicyclist deaths in Michigan jumped a shocking 57 percent, to the highest number since 2008, according to the Michigan Office of Highway Safety Planning.
 Meanwhile, medical research shows that about 88 percent of bicycle-related brain injuries and deaths could be prevented by wearing a helmet.

 Unfortunately, not every family can afford to purchase bike helmets and many kids simply refuse to wear them.
-In response, the Sinas Dramis Law Firm, along with the Origami Brain Injury Rehabilitation Center, the Brain Injury Association of Michigan, Michigan Association for Justice, WLAJ and WLNS, established Lids for Kids in 2003, as a way to get much-needed bike helmets to kids.
+In response, the Sinas Dramis Law Firm, along with the Origami Brain Injury Rehabilitation Center, the Brain Injury Association of Michigan, Michigan Association for Justice, WLAJ and WLNS, established Lids for Kids as a way to get much-needed bike helmets to kids.